 - Four or five undergraduate student caregivers enrolled in our Communication and Interaction with Young Children course.
 These are upper division UC Davis students with background in human development who allow us to provide individualized attention to children.

-Our children's program is based on a philosophy of active learning through play in an enriched environment.
+Our children's program is based on a philosophy of active, playful learning in an enriched environment.
 We strive to respect every child's own developmental needs and interests.